China's corn revolution promises great leap forward in yields

 Yunrui 47 can yield up to 14 tonnes per hectare under high-density planting, according to Fan Xingming, Director of the Yunnan Academy of Agricultural Sciences, right at the top of U.S. corn yields.

-Hybrids have modernized planting as some seed firms guarantee 95 percent germination, meaning farmers no longer have to place 2-3 seeds per hole, hoping at least one germinates.
+Hybrids have modernised planting as some seed firms guarantee 95 percent germination, meaning farmers no longer have to place 2-3 seeds per hole, hoping at least one germinates.

 Crop density, which has a direct impact on production, is up by around half to 60,000 plants per hectare from five years ago, but still lagging the U.S. level of around 80,000.

-Water shortage was one factor cited by China's agriculture minister on Friday as a threat to the country's ability to feed itself, along with growing land and labor shortages.
+Water shortage was one factor cited by China's agriculture minister on Friday as a threat to the country's ability to feed itself, along with growing land and labour shortages.

 "To ensure grain security...We will breed a new type of agricultural player and develop proper-scale mechanised farming," Han Changfu said at a session of the ruling Communist Party congress.